 Bollington Hall Farmhouse is at 87 Wellington Road.
 This former farmhouse dates back to the Tudor period, and has a timber-framed core.
 It`s exterior is in sandstone, and has a roof in Kerridge stone-slate with a stone ridge.
 The house has an L-shaped plan in two storey`s and has a three-bay front.
 The right hand side of the house has a stepped stone chimney flanked by two-light chamfered rubble mullions.

-This building is listed under the Planning (Listed Buildings and Conservation Areas) Act 1990 as amended for its special architectural or historic interest.
+This building is listed under the Planning (Listed Buildings and Conservation Areas) Act 1990 as amended for it`s special architectural or historic interest.

 The relevant census entries indicate the following:

-1878: Mark Pearson (a farmer) still lived there.
+1878: Mark Pearson still lived there.

 The historical information on this page about the construction of the house is taken from the Images of England website.
-Our thanks go to Linda Bester, who has researched census information to present an interesting history of the house’s residents.
+Our thanks go to Linda Stewart who has researched census information to present an interesting history of the house’s residents.